Nurses reject pay offer, demand urgent mediation

 "Nurses and midwives do not trust that their work environment or patient care will improve in the short term.

-"While the revise offer included new funding to address short staffing, concern remains that this may not be enough to make a real difference.
+"While the revised offer included new funding to address short staffing, concern remains that this may not be enough to make a real difference.

 "While the revised offer was substantially improved, compared to the previous one on pay for some members, members have rejected this.
 There may be concern about the variability of the offered pay increases."